BranMik/Project-Euler/README.md

 		of numbers). **All you need to store/remember are subset sums.**
 - Furthermore we do not need all the sums as well as we are only interested in count of sums that are divisible by K. Of course storing count of only divisible sums is not possible because a sum of some subset that is not divisible can form a divisible sum when new number is introduced and new subset formed with old one.
-But we still need to **store only the sums of all modulus values of K.**
+But we still need to **store only the sum counters for all modulus values of K.**
 	- For instance if K = 8 and subset sum is 39, when we add 4 as a new number, we get 43. *43 % 8 = 3*.
 But we could have already had
 		modulus of 39 beforehand as a sum with the same final result.
 39 % 8 = 7 so at the begining our subset sum is 7.
 We add 4 to subset, thus new sum is 7 + 4 = 11.
 And *11 % 8 = 3*.
 Same thing.  *Modulo operations are distributive.*